 In progress default action in the action menu is MARK AS READY.

 When work on the content is finished and the content is ready for publishing, user can mark it as ready by using MARK AS READY action in the Content Wizard or Content Navigator.
-This will mark the content as READY and take it to the next stage of the Workflow process.
+This will mark the content as READY and automatically open the Publishing wizard for publishing the content.

 After MARK AS READY action is executed, the content will be marked as READY FOR PUBLISHING and the yellow (!) icon will be replaced by the green (V) icon, enabling publishing of the content.
 This is also helpful if the content requires input from several editors - then the first user can mark the content as ready to notify the second one that he/she can start his/her part etc.

 Default action for content marked as READY FOR PUBLISHING will change to either PUBLISH (if user has sufficient publishing permissions) or REQUEST PUBLISHING.

 |Even if user has sufficient publishing permissions, he/she can still request publishing from another user, if content requires some additional input or approval.|